NicoZweifel/BevyHop/README.md

 ### Early Release Notes

 Some things aren't final i.e.
- - itch.io game page/description
- - HDRI/Skyboxes
  - Level 3 Ending is a bit difficult.
  - Some Materials exports are messed up and need to be fixed in blender, especially end of lvl 3.
  - HUD/UI
  - maybe jump/walk sounds depending on how it turns out.
- - loading screen / use loading state
+ - the Run time is basically the sum of the best segments.
+Failed attempts don't count.
+Could be improved/differentiated in the future.

 ### Things that were cut due to time constraints but might be added in the future

 - Multiplayer
-- Multiple Types of Boosts
+- Multiple types of boosts
-- More Effects/Better Checkpoint/End Effects
+- More fx/better checkpoint/end fx
+- Highscores